MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-goals-power-automate.md

 - Triggering a teams notification when a status changes to *behind* or *at risk*.
 - Sending reminders to team members at specific intervals with links to scorecards or metrics to review.
-- Notifying a specific team member when they're assigned to a new goal and should perform a check-in.
+- Notifying a specific team member when they're assigned to a new metric and should perform a check-in.
-- Sending a Forms survey that gets added as a check-in note on a goal at a specified interval.
+- Sending a Forms survey that gets added as a check-in note on a metric at a specified interval.
-- Sending a congratulations email when a team completes a goal.
+- Sending a congratulations email when a team completes a metric.

 ## Next steps